morganstanley/hobbes/README.md

-  -s port           : decides to receive data on the given port -c                : decides to store equally-typed data across processes in a single file -m <dir>          : decides where to place the domain socket for producer registration (default: /var/tmp) -spin             : instruct producer and consumer to spin when either side cannot make progress -z                : store data compressed
+  -s port           : decides to receive data on the given port -c                : decides to store equally-typed data across processes in a single file -m <dir>          : decides where to place the domain socket for producer registration (default: /var/tmp) -z                : store data compressed
 $
 ```